rehmatworks/ploi-python/README.md

 p.delete_database(serverId, databaseId)
 ```

-More methods will supported in future versions as this is just a starting point.
+More methods will be supported in future versions as this is just a starting point.